 Median GPA: 3.8

-3. McMaster University Michael G. DeGroote School of Medicine
+3. Dalhousie University Faculty of Medicine

-4. Queen’s University Faculty of Health Sciences
+4. Memorial University of Newfoundland Faculty of Medicine

-Median GPA: 3.1
+Median GPA: 3.85

-6. University of Ottawa Faculty of Medicine
+6. University of Calgary Cumming School of Medicine

-Median GPA: 3.6
+Median GPA: 3.85

-How to Address a Lower GPA on your Application
+How to Address a Lower GPA on Your Application

 If you are worried that your GPA is on the lower side compared to most medical school applicants, it is not the end of the road for you.
 There are some concrete measures you can take to stand out regardless of your academic performance.
 Here are some ways to address a lower GPA in your medical school application: